 Four-year-olds dancing, painting, playing musical instruments, and inventing their own puppet show?
-Imagine that! and only in Imagine That, FSM’s one-of-a-kind summer program, which offers a whole-arts immersion experience for early childhood (pre-school through entering third grade).
+Imagine that! and only in Imagine That, FSMN’s one-of-a-kind summer program, which offers a whole-arts immersion experience for early childhood (pre-school through entering third grade).

 Children who join us for the summer work with a visual artist, a musician, a dancer, and a theater artist who are also early childhood teachers devoted to developmentally appropriate arts activities for young children.